Behind every good Gunpla paint job is a solid coat of primer.

 Paint primer, or primer for short, is a solid-colored undercoat you paint before you paint in order to make sure the paint sticks to and looks great on your finished project.

 If you’re serious about painting Gunpla, you’ve probably heard people talking about primer.
-Here at Gunpla 101, when we have questions we turn to our contributor Milky.
-Milky is a Gunpla builder in Texas who is so talented, she builds commissioned custom Gunpla for clients!
+Here at Gunpla 101, when we have questions we turn to our contributor Nanochi.
+Nanochi is a Gunpla builder in Texas who is so talented, she builds commissioned custom Gunpla for clients!

-We asked Milky to tell us a little about her paint priming process.
-It turns out that the way Milky does it, primer doesn’t only make the paint stick better, it can also affect the hue and vibrancy of the final paint coat.
+We asked Nanochi to tell us a little about her paint priming process.
+It turns out that the way Nanochi does it, primer doesn’t only make the paint stick better, it can also affect the hue and vibrancy of the final paint coat.
 Here’s her introduction to primer:

 “Why should I use primer?”